-- 1. Take reasonable steps to select and retain third-party service providers that are capable of maintaining appropriate security measures to protect Company information, and ensure that contracts with them contain appropriate information security provisions, including those that are consistent with these Best Practices - 2.
-Where appropriate, conduct risk assessments of prospective third-party service providers' abilities to protect Company information and require them to do so by contract - 3.
-Where appropriate, may conduct periodic audits to ensure that third-party service providers are appropriately protecting Company information
+- 1. Take reasonable steps to select and retain third-party service providers that are capable of maintaining appropriate security measures to protect Company Information, and ensure that contracts with them contain appropriate information security provisions, including those that are consistent with these Best Practices. - 2.
+Restrict third-party service providers' access to Company Information, systems and networks except as necessary to provide defined services to the Company. - 3.
+Where appropriate, conduct risk assessments of prospective third-party service providers' abilities to protect Company Information and require them to do so by contract. - 4.
+Where appropriate, may conduct periodic audits to ensure that third-party service providers are appropriately protecting Company Information.